garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/dotNETWPF/Exercise 2 Zoom Buttons.md

     }
     ```

-1. In your zoom button event handler methods, replace the `System.out.println` call with a call to `zoom(double)` with a _factor_.
+1. In your zoom button event handler methods, call to `zoom(double)` with a _factor_.
 Use a factor between 0 and 1 to zoom out, and use a factor greater than 1 to zoom in:

     ```

-    private void button_zoomIn_onAction() {
+        private void ZoomInButton_Click(object sender, RoutedEventArgs e)
-        zoom(2.0);
+        {
+            zoom(2);
         }

-    private void button_zoomOut_onAction() {
+        private void ZoomOutButton_Click(object sender, RoutedEventArgs e)
-        zoom(0.5);
+        {
+            zoom(.5);
         }
     ```

 1. For the ArcGIS Runtime 2D `MapView`, the zoom mechanism is relatively simple: get the map scale, divide it by a factor, and use the quotient to set the `MapView`'s viewpoint scale.
 Write the code for this operation inside the `zoomMap(double)` method:

     ```
-    mapView.setViewpointScaleAsync(mapView.getMapScale() / factor);
+    mapView.SetViewpointScaleAsync(mapView.GetCurrentViewpoint(ViewpointType.CenterAndScale).Scale / factor);
     ```

 1. 3D is awesome, but it is almost always more complicated than 2D, and zooming is no exception.
 ArcGIS Runtime's 3D `SceneView` uses a _viewpoint_ with a _camera_ to change the user's view of the scene.
 Objects of type `Camera` are immutable and have a fluent API, so you can get a copy of the `SceneView`'s current viewpoint camera, use a factor to move it toward or away from the camera's current target, and use it as the `SceneView`'s new viewpoint camera.
-You can even animate the camera's movement and specify the duration of the animated camera movement (the code that follows uses `0.5f` to animate for half a second).
+You can even animate the camera's movement and specify the duration of the animated camera movement (the code that follows uses a TimeSpan).
 In this case, we will use the `Camera`'s `zoomToward` method to create a new `Camera`.
 Add the following code to your `zoomScene(double)` method.
-As you do, make sure you import `com.esri.arcgisruntime.geometry.Point` and `com.esri.arcgisruntime.mapping.view.Camera` instead of some other `Point` and `Camera` classes:

     ```
+    private void zoomScene(double factor)
+        {
-    Geometry target = sceneView.getCurrentViewpoint(Viewpoint.Type.CENTER_AND_SCALE).getTargetGeometry();
+            Esri.ArcGISRuntime.Geometry.Geometry target = sceneView.GetCurrentViewpoint(ViewpointType.CenterAndScale).TargetGeometry;
+            if (target.GeometryType == GeometryType.Point)
-    if (target instanceof Point) {
+            {
-        Camera camera = sceneView.getCurrentViewpointCamera()
+                Camera camera = sceneView.Camera.ZoomToward((Esri.ArcGISRuntime.Geometry.MapPoint)target, factor);
-                .zoomToward((Point) target, factor);
-        sceneView.setViewpointCameraWithDurationAsync(camera, 0.5f);
+                sceneView.SetViewpointCameraAsync(camera, new TimeSpan(1000));
-    } else {
+            }
-        // This shouldn't happen, but in case it does...
-        Logger.getLogger(WorkshopApp.class.getName()).log(Level.WARNING,
-                "SceneView.getCurrentViewpoint returned {0} instead of {1}",
-                new String[] { target.getClass().getName(), Point.class.getName() });
         }
     ```

 1. Compile and run your app.
 Verify that the zoom in and out buttons work in both 2D mode and 3D mode.